-- SmartThings Matter implementation bugs
+- SmartThings Matter/bridge implementation bug

-- Hub firmware issues
+- Hub firmware issue affecting the Matter fabric

 Problem Description